wez/wezterm/docs/config/appearance.md

 On a Windows system, `wezterm` will search for schemes in a directory named `colors` that is in the same directory as the `wezterm.exe`.

-If you wish to place your color scheme files in some other location, then will will need to instruct wezterm where to look for your scheme files; the `color_scheme_dirs` setting specifies a list of directories to be searched:
+If you wish to place your color scheme files in some other location, then you will need to instruct wezterm where to look for your scheme files; the `color_scheme_dirs` setting specifies a list of directories to be searched: